jfy133/Tidy_PopGen_PCA_Plotting/README.md

 With this dataframe, we have almost everything ready for plotting.
 In principle we could already plot our PCA.
 However, as mentioned in the introduction, we have the problem of having separate legends - one per 'aesthetic'.

 To deal with this issue, we need to collect more data from some of aesthetic columns from the Aesthetic data we loaded at the beginning.
-These allows us to 'hard-code' our colours and shapes to exactly as we want it (rather than ggplot2 randomly a assigning colours for us).
+These allows us to 'hard-code' our colours and shapes to exactly as we want it (rather than ggplot2 randomly assigning colours for us).

 To do this we need to make a 'named' vector, i.e. a list of a named keys (the population) and a value assigned to each key (the colour or shape you want that population to have).
 For example: `key1 = "value1", key2 = "value2"`